pghalliday/ts-type-generator/README.md

 ![build](https://github.com/pghalliday/ts-type-generator/workflows/build/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/pghalliday/ts-type-generator/badge.svg?branch=main)](https://coveralls.io/github/pghalliday/ats-type-generatorbranch=main)

-A tool for generating TypeScript interfaces and types with associated type guards.
+A tool for generating TypeScript types with associated validators and relational resolvers.

-The main use case for this library is to generate data interfaces to match structures that might be loaded from JSON sources.
+The main use case for this library is to generate data types to match structures that might be loaded from JSON sources.
 The problem being that `JSON.parse` will always return an `any` and as such this should be type guarded to bring it into our nice type safe world.

 Unfortunately writing type guards is a chore and generating type guards by analysing source code is problematic.
-To get around this `ts-type-generator` provides a DSL to define interfaces and types as code that can then be used to generate the type and type guard source code together as a build step.
+To get around this `ts-type-generator` provides a DSL to define types as code that can then be used to generate the type and validation source code together as a build step.

+Additionally, it provides a special `ReferenceType` to create relationships between collections of typed data and generates a `Resolver` class to check and resolve those references.

 ## Usage